HEAT STROKE IS AN EMERGENCY!

 Monitor his temperature, his awareness of you, and his breathing.
 If it any point, he seems to be going into shock, call the vet and get moving!

 If after lowering the temperature, the dog still seems disoriented and/or is having trouble breathing (after you've cleared his airway of sticky slobber), regardless of his temperature, get him to the vet.
 Re-wetting him with cold water and judicious use of ice packs will help him make it to the vet.

-We hope this article will help PREVENT heat stroke or help you stay calm and provide emergency care should heatstroke or sunstroke occur.
+We hope this information will PREVENT heat stroke or help you stay calm and provide emergency care should heatstroke or sunstroke occur.
 Please share it with everyone you know who has a dog.
-Copy the URL below and drop it in an email.
-You can also print the article and share with friends who are not online.
+Copy the URL below and drop it in an email to your dog-owning friends.
+You can also print this article and share with friends who are not online.
 Take a copy to your dog club or have them contact us for a PDF with which to make flyers for summer shows.

 Copyright © TheDogPlace.org 2009198 http://www.thedogplace.org/HEALTH/Heatstroke-Symptoms-Treatment.asp